11matt556/mikrotikSync/readme.md

 power redundancy.

 RS232 is utilized as an out-of-band communication medium for record and state communication between pfSense and RouterOS.
 When RouterOS detects pfSense is down, it automatically takes over the routing role of pfSense.
 Once pfSense is back online, it will signal RouterOS to return to standby mode.

 As a whole, this script is application specific to my environment and use case.
-However, modularity and separation of concerns were taken into account.
+However, I attempted to take modularity into account.
 For example, `Mikrotik.py` is essentially a mini Mikrotik serial API / connector, akin to (and somewhat inspired by) https://github.com/d4vidcn/routeros_ssh_connector.
 ---
 # Quickstart
-This section and the rest of this documentation assumes pfSync is running on pfSense 2.6.0 unless otherwise stated.
+This section and the rest of this documentation assumes mikrotikSync is running on pfSense 2.6.0 unless otherwise stated.

 1. Copy and/or rename `secrets_example.py` to `secrets.py`
     ```shell